 Mr. Zhou Zhifang is currently an independent non-executive Director of the Company.
 He is a senior economist, with an undergraduate degree.
-Mr. Zhou held the posts of deputy unit chief at People's Bank of China, Jiangshan Sub-branch; deputy unit chief at Industrial and Commercial Bank of China, Jiangshan Sub-branch; director at the business department and the savings department, Vice President, member of the CPC committee, leader of the discipline inspection team, deputy secretary of the CPC committee, Vice President (in charge), secretary of the CPC committee and President of Industrial and Commercial Bank of China, Quzhou Branch; Vice President and member of the CPC committee of Industrial and Commercial Bank of China, Jiangxi Branch; Vice President, member of the CPC committee, and General Manager and secretary of the CPC committee of the business department of Guangdong Branch of Industrial and Commercial Bank of China; President and secretary of the CPC committee of Ningbo Branch of Industrial and Commercial Bank of China; and senior expert (at President level) of Zhejiang Branch of Industrial and Commercial Bank of China of during which he acted as leader of the third inspection team in the head office of Industrial and Commercial Bank of China.
+Mr. Zhou held the posts of deputy unit chief at People's Bank of China, Jiangshan Sub-branch; deputy unit chief at Industrial and Commercial Bank of China, Jiangshan Sub-branch; director at the business department and the savings department, Vice President, member of the CPC committee, leader of the discipline inspection team, deputy secretary of the CPC committee, Vice President (in charge), secretary of the CPC committee and President of Industrial and Commercial Bank of China, Quzhou Branch; Vice President and member of the CPC committee of Industrial and Commercial Bank of China, Jiangxi Branch; Vice President, member of the CPC committee, and General Manager and secretary of the CPC committee of the business department of Guangdong Branch of Industrial and Commercial Bank of China; President and secretary of the CPC committee of Ningbo Branch of Industrial and Commercial Bank of China; director of Shanghai Branch of the Internal Audit Bureau of Industrial and Commercial Bank of China; and senior expert (at President level) of Zhejiang Branch of Industrial and Commercial Bank of China of during which he acted as leader of the third inspection team in the head office of Industrial and Commercial Bank of China.